 Do you love cooking with fresh clams?

-Then also try out another delicious clam dish: Portuguese classic of pork and clams or porco a alentejana!
+Then you should also try out another delicious clam dish: Portuguese classic of pork and clams or porco a alentejana!

 Love fresh clams?
-Then you'll adore these beans and clams with white wine...
+Then you will adore these beans and clams with white wine...
 A delicious combo!

 - 16 fresh clams

 - 10,5 oz canned white beans (300 g)

 - 1 glass dry white wine